fifithatlady/what-happens-when/README.rst

 formatted as per the HTTP specification and separated by single newlines.
 (This assumes the web browser being used doesn't have any bugs violating the HTTP spec.
-This also assumes that the web browser is using ``HTTP/1.1``, otherwise it may not include the ``Host`` header in the request and the version specified in the ``GET`` request will either be ``HTTP/1.0`` or ``HTTP/0.9``.)
+This also assumes that the web browser is using ``HTTP/1.1``, otherwise, it may not include the ``Host`` header in the request, and the version specified in the ``GET`` request will either be ``HTTP/1.0`` or ``HTTP/0.9``.)

 HTTP/1.1 defines the "close" connection option for the sender to signal that